 Your baby is also more likely to try solids after a feed of breastmilk or formula.
 This is because when babies are really hungry, they just want the breastmilk or formula that they know satisfies their hunger first.
 They’ll still have room to try new foods after they’ve had a breastmilk or a formula feed.

 As time passes, you’ll learn when your baby is hungry or full, not interested or tired.

 Signs of hunger include your baby:

-- getting excited when she sees you getting her food ready
+- getting excited when he sees you getting his food ready

-- leaning towards you while she’s sitting in the highchair
+- leaning towards you while he’s sitting in the highchair

-- opening her mouth as you’re about to feed her.
+- opening his mouth as you’re about to feed him.